 Access: Wheelchair accessible but with a step up into garden and a small step into kitchen garden (NB narrow path)

 Victorian house built in three stages between about 1850 and 1900.
-The garden is about a third of an acre with a hidden walled kitchen garden, a variety of ornamental & fruit trees, a wildflower area and more formal beds.
+The garden is about a third of an acre with a hidden walled kitchen garden and a variety of ornamental & fruit trees.
+Planting is a little haphazard but it is very peaceful and a nice place to sit and have tea!

-Access: Wheelchair accessible but there is a small lip into the garden and some surfaces are uneven
+Access: Wheelchair accessible but there is a small lip into the garden and surfaces are very uneven in places

 Access: Enter via Thames Street, wheelchair accessible but one step up from road to side gate entrance (NB narrow path)